survivejs/webpack-book/manuscript/developing/01_getting_started.md

 ## Conclusion

 Even though you have managed to get webpack up and running, it does not do that much yet.
 Developing against it would be painful.
 Each time you wanted to check out the application, you would have to build it manually using `npm run build` and then refresh the browser.
-That’s where webpack’s more advanced features come in.
+That's where webpack's more advanced features come in.

 To recap: